-The College administered the qualifying examination once in 2012, which consists of both written and practical components.
-The written examination was offered to the candidates a few weeks prior to the practical (clinical) examination.
+The College administered the full qualifying examination once in 2013, which consists of both written and practical components.
+The written examination was offered to the candidates a few weeks prior to the practical (clinical) examination, i.e. May for the written portion and July for the practical.
+Note that the practical portion was offered in January for anyone who had failed that portion in the summer of 2012.